vdaas/vald/docs/contributing/coding-style.md

     - Success:
         - Start with `success` or `{verb} success` or `success {verb}`
         - End with the condition `when {condition}` or `with {condition}
-        - e.g.: `Set success when value is default value`
+        - e.g.: `set success when the value is default value`
     - Fail:
         - Start with `fail` or `{verb} fail` or `fail {verb}`
         - End with the condition `when {condition}` or `with {condition}